 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk on its cash equivalents as these instruments have original maturities of three months or less and are therefore exposed to interest rate fluctuations on renewal.
-A 1% change in market interest rates would have an impact on the Company's net loss of \$4,000.
+A 1% change in market interest rates would have an impact on the Company's net loss for the quarter of \$2,000.